-Project ATLAS organizations that were funded in FY’20 and/or FY’21 cannot apply for Project ATLAS FY’22
+Project ATLAS grantees that were funding in FY’21 and/or FY’22 cannot apply for Project ATLAS FY’23

-The OFBI has scheduled a series of Webinars that provide you with step by step instructions on how to register on SAGE, Organization Information, Accessing the Application, & Introduction to Logic Modeling.
-These sessions are designed to answer any questions you might have regarding the scheduled grant guidelines.
+The OFBI has scheduled a series of grant specific Zoom training and technical assistance webinars that will provide you with step-by-step instructions on how to register in Blue SAGE, Organization Information, Accessing the Application, & Introduction to Logic Modeling.
+These sessions are designed to answer questions you might have regarding the OFBI grant guidelines and the application process.

 If you need to apply for your organization’s Charity Registration Number or need to renew, download DCA Portal Filings and Portal Status Definitions for step by step instructions.
 If you have questions regarding the charity registration process, call the charities hotline at 973-504-6215

 The New Jersey Department of State, Office of Faith Based Initiatives (OFBI), is soliciting applications for Project ATLAS a capacity building program designed to build the sustainability of faith and community based organizations (FBCOs).
 The purpose of Project ATLAS is to provide capacity building grants, technical assistance and customized coaching, identified by the OFBI that will strengthen the viability and capacity of participating FBCOs to provide quality social services to the community as specified in this announcement.
 Grant requests may not exceed $15,000, matching funds are not required.
 Actual funding levels will depend on the availability of funds.